 Playful/Kid-Friendly: Bouncier, more melodic, perhaps slightly whimsical sounds.
 Maybe a soft "boing" or a gentle "sparkle."

-Tech/Gaming: Could be more synthesized, "sci-fi" effects, or even short, impactful sounds for achievements/notifications, but still need to avoid annoyance.
+Tech/Gaming: More synthesized, "sci-fi" effects, or short, impactful sounds for achievements/notifications.

-Earthy/Natural: Might use organic-sounding effects like a soft "leaf rustle" for a transition or a gentle "water drop" for a notification, if it fits the theme (e.g., an eco-friendly brand or outdoor gear site).
+Earthy/Natural: Organic-sounding effects like a soft "leaf rustle" or a gentle "water drop," if it fits the theme.

 Core Idea: